FAQ

 Short and high approach shot to the green.

-The impact hole on the green caused by a high approach shot.
-This must be repaired and leveled to prevent damage/disease to the turf.
+The hole on the green caused by a high approach shot.
+This must be repaired and levelled to prevent damage/disease to the turf.

-The impact depth of the ball on the green is repaired with the aid of a pitch fork.
+The depth of the ball's impact on the green is repaired with the aid of a pitch fork.

 Pitching green

-Practice green to practice from different hitting distances or warm up before a round of golf.
+Practice green to practise from different distances or to warm up before a round of golf.

-So-called short courses on which the short game is practiced.
+So-called short courses on which the short game is practised.

-Also called "Platzreife".
-The PE is issued by the golf instructor or a member of the playing committee to the new golfer, who must have a theoretical and practical command of the basic knowledge of golf.
+Also called course licence.
+The PE is issued by the golf instructor or a member of the playing committee to the new golfer, who must have mastered the basic knowledge of golf in theory and practice.

 Rules issued by a club.
-These rules are usually written on the back of score cards.
+These rules are usually printed on the back of the score cards.
 They never override official rules.

 Course condition

-In well-managed clubs, players receive detailed information about course condition before booking their tee time.
-Notes on whether the greens are sanded (putts become difficult to calculate), the fairways are mowed, or a fairway needs to be skipped due to remodeling.
+In well-managed clubs, players receive detailed information about the condition of the course before booking their tee time.
+Information on whether the greens are sanded (putts become difficult to calculate), the fairways are mown or a fairway has to be skipped due to renovation work.

 Pot bunker

-Pot bunker, deep, small and round bunker, occurs mostly on coastal courses (left), in Austria rather rare.
+Pot bunker, deep, small and round bunker, usually found on coastal courses (left), rather rare in Austria.

-Abbreviation for professional: a golfer who is paid to play (that's why there are teaching and playing pros).
-Pros have no handicap, so they always play with 0, every stroke is counted for them.
+Abbreviation for professional: a golfer who is paid to play (this is why there are teaching and playing pros).
+Pros have no handicap, so they always play with 0 and every shot counts.

-Golf store on the golf course, where you can buy everything related to golf, from clubs to clothes.
+Golf equipment shop on the golf course where you can buy everything related to golf, from clubs to clothing.

 Putt

-The stroke to hole out on the green, using a special club called a putter.
-Putting accounts for over 45% of all strokes on average for amateurs.
+The shot to hole out on the green, with a special club, the putter.
+Putting accounts for over 45% of all amateur strokes on average.

 Range balls